Marketing is important

 Look at every single solo detailer in the industry: they market their wares without fail.
 Why?

-Will a single one of them think that: “it is a waste of time?”
+Or to ask the reverse question: will a single one of them think that: “marketing is a waste of time?”

 When clients come to our website, I would wish they could see the depth of the projects we have done.